gkutieva/dogcollector2/README.md

 [Click here to browse the app]()

 ### NEXT STEPS:
-* Being able to add an image for each dog
 * Being able to share my app to other social medias
 * Being able to create a register for the user
+* Being able to delete photos and toys